mirrexagon/lua-irc-engine/README.md

 		"sender" is who changed the mode
 		"operation" is + or -
 		"modes" is a list of the modes, up to three
-		"target" is a list of who is receiving the modes, up to three If it is a user mode message:
+		"target" is a list of who is receiving the modes, up to three -- TODO: Can be more than three?
+	If it is a user mode message:
 		"sender" is nil
 		"operation" is + or -